duaneellissd/frozenclass/readme.md

 	foo.speled_correctly = False
 	foo.spelled_corectly = False
 ```

-This ends up causing no end of little problems.
+This ends up causing no end of little problems, and finding where this
+occurs is sometimes non-trivial.

-This module aims to make it easier to not do the above..
+*The Goal* This module aims to make it easier to not do the above..

 ## usage